-There are various components of grief and this form of Counselling looks at the process of loss and death and how each stage effects us.
+There are various components of grief and this form of Counselling looks at the process of loss and death and how each stage affects us.
 Also looking at which factors may cause us to get stuck in a rut and not complete the process of grieving, the same approach works with individuals suffering from trauma.

 Most people think of grief as therapeutic and we are often told “get it off your chest and have a good cry”.
 However, Grief is more complicated than that, we go through several steps, each of which is hard work and takes time.

 It is not a passive process of letting out pent-up feelings.
 It is an active process of pushing out pent-up feelings.
 It is a positive letting go of someone who has been very precious to you for a long time.

 Grief is important in that it is a halfway stage between the experience of losing something and coming to terms with that loss.